Hatari (band)

 Hatari ([ˈhaːtarɪ]; lit.
 'Hater') are an Icelandic techno, industrial and punk rock band and performance art group from Reykjavík.
 Their public image incorporates elements of anti-capitalism and BDSM attire.
-The band currently consists of Klemens Hannigan, Einar Stefánsson, and previously Matthías Haraldsson until his departure in 2023. and has released one album and one extended play, encompassing several singles.
-Hatari represented Iceland in the Eurovision Song Contest 2019 with their song "Hatrið mun sigra", finishing 10th in the final.
+The band currently consists of Klemens Hannigan, Einar Stefánsson and Davíð Katrínarson, the latter of whom replacing original member Matthías Haraldsson in 2023.
+They have released an album and an extended play, encompassing several singles.
+Hatari represented Iceland in the Eurovision Song Contest 2019 with their song "Hatrið mun sigra", finishing tenth.

 History

 Early history (2015–2018)

 Hatari was formed in mid-2015 by cousins Klemens Hannigan and Matthías Haraldsson.
 At the time, Klemens had begun writing electronic music that Matthías would provide screaming vocals for.
 Klemens later presented the songs to Einar Stefánsson, who joined the duo as their drummer.
 Klemens and Einar, together with drummer Sólrún Mjöll Kjartansdóttir, had previously also formed the band Kjurr in late 2012; in the band, Klemens played the guitar and provided vocals, while Einar played the bass.
 Throughout 2016, Hatari performed five times, including appearances in Reykjavík, at Eistnaflug, at LungA Festival, and at Norðanpaunk, prior to their break-out performances at Iceland Airwaves, held at Kex Hostel in Reykjavík, on 31 October and 6 November 2016.
 The band's debut extended play (EP), named Neysluvara, was released through Svikamylla ehf. via Spotify and Bandcamp on 31 October 2017.
 Leading up to the EP's release, the band also released music videos for two songs from the EP, "Ódýr" and "X".
 In December 2017, Hatari was featured on the song "Hlauptu", released on the album Horror by Cyber.

 On 21 December 2018, Hatari announced that the board of directors of Svikamylla ehf. had passed a resolution to dissolve the band.
 However, Hatari did not dissolve as they appeared at Eurosonic Noorderslag, a music event held in the Netherlands, shortly after that.
 Simultaneous to the dissolution announcement, Hatari released the music video for a new single, "Spillingardans".